-On my first weekend trip, I found myself sitting with my 40lb pack thinking, "Why do I need all this stuff?"
+On my first solo weekend trip, I found myself sitting with my 40lb pack thinking, "Why do I need all this stuff?"
 I really only needed one pot, the other stuff seemed superfluous.
-After that, I began jettisoning parts of the set quickly.
+After that trip, I began jettisoning parts of the set quickly.

 The smaller pot is Teflon coated.
 I've read too much scary stuff about Teflon to want it.
 So I stopped carrying that pot altogether.
 The frying pan makes a nice "lid" to hold everything in, but, again, it's Teflon, and it wasn't being utilized well.
 The pot grabber is nice and light, but it's single purpose.
 I cut more weight by simply using the small multitool in my pocket to take the pot off the stove.

 Stock image of the plastic pot gripper.